substobeme/blockchain-midsem1-project-smart-contract-for-medical-records-/3.projectreport.md

 <b>2.Better Security:</b> Blockchain technology uses strong encryption and security methods, reducing the chances of data breaches and unauthorized access.
 Patients' private information is kept safer.

-<b>3.Decentralization:</b> Data isn't kept on one central server; but is distributed in nature.
+<b>3.Decentralization:</b> Data isn't kept on one central server; but is decentralized in nature.
 This makes it less likely for all the data to be lost or damaged due to a single point of failure.

 <b>4.Detailed Record Keeping:</b> Smart contracts keep thorough records of any changes or access to data.
 This can be really useful for following rules and maintaining regulations related to data updation.